Monardella villosa: Uses

 The flowers are attractive to butterflies, with the nectar providing a food source for them.

 This plant was used by the indigenous peoples of California as a remedy for stomach upset, respiratory conditions, and sore throat.
 It may also be steeped into a bitter mint tea.

 Cultivation

-Monardella villosa is cultivated in by specialty plant nurseries and available as an ornamental plant for native plant, drought tolerant, natural landscape, and habitat gardens; and for ecological restoration projects.
+Monardella villosa is cultivated by specialty plant nurseries and available as an ornamental plant for native plant, drought tolerant, natural landscape, and habitat gardens; and for ecological restoration projects.